Computer model locks in Jets vs. Saints picks, score prediction for NFL Week 16

 A pair of last-place teams square off in Week 16 action as the New Orleans Saints welcome the New York Jets to town as both teams aim to finish the year on high notes under their respective rookie head coaches.
 It's been tough sledding for both sides, with New York 3-11 and having started three quarterbacks due to injury and poor play, while New Orleans has turned things over to rookie Tyler Shough as the Saints try to see if he's the guy moving forward.

 Kickoff from Caesars Superdome is set for 1 p.m.
 ET on CBS and Paramount+.
-The Saints are 4.5-point favorites, per the latest Jets vs. Saints odds from DraftKings, while the over/under for total points scored is 40.5.
+The Saints are 6.5-point favorites, per the latest Jets vs. Saints odds from DraftKings, while the over/under for total points scored is 40.5, up one from the opening line.
 Before making any Saints vs. Jets picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Jets vs. Saints on Sunday